FAQs on Elections Canada

 What does Elections Canada do?

 Elections Canada is the non-partisan agency responsible for conducting federal elections, by-elections and referendums.
 Elections Canada plans, coordinates, monitors and reports on federal electoral events.
-Click here for more information about this subject.
+Click here for more information about Elections Canada.

 What does the Chief Electoral Officer do?